Current Size: 100%

 Ohio SIBS (Special Initiatives by Brothers and Sisters) as a non-profit organization is interested in education, support, and advocacy issues relating to those who have adult siblings with disabilities.

-The Toy & Technology Library is an exciting and non-profit resource for Central Ohio children with special needs, their families and professionals who serve them.
+The Toy and Technology Library is an exciting and non-profit resource for Central Ohio children with special needs, their families and professionals who serve them.

-The Williams Syndrome Program is comprised of 3 components: a multidisciplinary Williams Syndrome Clinic, research studies of Williams syndrome, and the Williams Syndrome Family Support Group.
+The Williams Syndrome Program consists of three components: a multidisciplinary Williams Syndrome Clinic, research studies of Williams syndrome, and the Williams Syndrome Family Support Group